Calculate the volumes and masses of soil, and chemicals in soils and ground water.

 |---|---|---|

-| Display As Spheres | Boolean | When the Display As Spheres toggle is enabled the red port will output the sites as sphere glyphs.
-Otherwise the output will be vertices. |
+| Display As Spheres | Boolean | When the Display As Spheres toggle is enabled, the renderable port outputs the sites as sphere glyphs.
+Otherwise, the output will be vertices. |

 | Glyph Size | Double | The Glyph Size value is used to scale the glyphs in all directions.
-The default is automatically computed based on your input data. |
+The default is automatically computed based on the input data. |

 | Z Scale | Double | The Z Scale is required to assure that generated sites are matched to scaled input. |

 | Z Position | Double | Z Position determines the Z location of the output.
-This allows you to position the output at the most convenient elevation. |
+This allows the output to be positioned at the most convenient elevation. |